-For those who have given up meat, but crave the classic, this vegan Beyond Meat meatloaf is better than the real thing, for lots of reasons!
-Try this recipe with Beyond Meat® Plant-Based Ground (or other plant-based ground brands like Impossible®); or, those looking for a whole foods approach will also find a version using beans and nuts in the recipe’s variations.
+If you’ve given up meat, this vegan Impossible or Beyond Meat meatloaf is better than the real thing, for lots of reasons!
+Try this recipe with Beyond Meat® Plant-Based Ground or Impossible® Plant-Based Ground Beef.
+There’s also a variation using beans and walnuts for a whole foods approach.

 Oh my gosh, it does look meaty in the package, almost a bit too much for this longtime vegan.
 But I understand its appeal, and would much rather people make this than the animal-based recipe.